List of Body of Proof characters: Peter Dunlop

 Former police officer and now Medicolegal Investigator.
 After a gunshot ripped through his shoulder while he was notifying a family about murder, Peter found himself off the streets and inside a rehab facility.
 As partner and confidant to Dr. Megan Hunt, Peter now finds himself investigating Philadelphia's most mysterious medical cases alongside one of the most brilliant Medical Examiners in the country.
-Peter was stabbed in the episode "Mind Games" and died in Megan's arms.
+Peter is stabbed in the episode "Mind Games" and dies in Megan's arms.